Classical Electrodynamics of Extended Bodies: Completing the Stress-Energy Tensor

 \subsection{One Possible Addition to the Stress-Energy Tensor}

-Since we require the divergence of $T_{\rm add}^{\mu\nu}$ to be orthogonal to $J^\mu$, the divergence must include $J^\mu$ somehow. $T_{\rm add}^{\mu\nu}$ achieved this because $J^\mu=\nabla_\nu F^{\mu\nu}$.
-Other obvious options that can result in a divergence involving $J^\mu$ are stress-energy tensors directly including $J^\mu$.
+Using the guidance from the last section, we will require the divergence of $T_{\rm add}^{\mu\nu}$ to be orthogonal to $J^\mu$ identically, and the most obvious choices are terms that explicitly include $J^\mu$.
 There are only two quadratic, symmetric 2-tensors, which involve the current:

 which suggests the following addition,

 where $a$ and $b$ are constants.
 Taking the divergence of $T_{\rm add}^{\mu \nu}$ yields

 and taking $a=-\frac{1}{2}b$, we have